Anita Ayoob: Film

+Awards and nominations

+Controversies

 In 1989, she participated in the Miss Asia Pacific International beauty pageant, where she made a controversial remark on polygamy during the contest in Manila, Philippines.
 She was quoted as saying, "Muslim women should be allowed to have four spouses, just as Muslim men can take four wives at any one time."
 After her statement, she was forced to withdraw from the contest.
 She was accused of preaching immorality by outraged Pakistanis.
 In January 1989, 22 lawyers demanded that she should clarify her statement.
 A case was filed against her in Pakistan, terming her alleged statement "illegal and immoral".

-In 1995, producer Javed Siddique was allegedly killed by Dawood's gang when he refused to cast Ayoob in his film.
+Ayoob has been reported to have a close association with Dawood Ibrahim.
+In 1995, producer Javed Siddique was allegedly shot dead by members of Dawood's gang after he refused to cast Anita in a Hindi film.